rsher60/AIOPS/Readme-edu.md

 I ran into a issue where for the first time when the user was clikcing on the links, it was not redirecting and this was happening because I was using regular HTML Anchor tags (<>) instead of Next.Js Link components.
 This was causing a full page reload on the first click of client side navigation

+## Issue with API Gateway

+MY API Gateway was working, but the static assets (CSS, JavaScript, images) were not loading properly.
+I solved it by adding a catch all rout and doing the following steps:

+Integration settings:

+Integration type: HTTP
+HTTP method: ANY
+Integration URL: https://cfcygppnyr.us-east-1.awsapprunner.com/{proxy} (note the {proxy} parameter)

+This ensures requests like:

+/static/css/main.css
+/assets/js/app.js
+/images/logo.png